HL7/fhir-omop-ig/input/pagecontent/index.md

 </figure>
 {::options parse_block_html="true" /}

-The OHDSI community has experienced rapid growth and adoption of its work worldwide, totalling more than 3700 collaborators at the end of 2023.
+The OHDSI community has experienced rapid growth and adoption of its work worldwide, totaling more than 4000 collaborators by 2024.
 Among its activities, OHDSI supports research collaboration via utilization of

-- The OMOP Common Data Model and Standard Vocabularies
+- The OMOP Common Data Model and OHDSI Standardized Vocabularies
 - An open source stack of tools supporting analytics
 - Development of advanced Research and Data Science implementation Methods
 - Clinical evidence generation and dissemination

+OHDSI’s evidence has been used in policy decisions around the world and has potentially affected hundreds of millions of patients.

 #### The OMOP CDM
 The OMOP Common Data Model (CDM) is the foundation of the OHDSI analytic technical infrastructure.
 Researchers in OHDSI actively use the OMOP Common Data Model as a means to standardize and align observational health data from a wide-variety of sources supporting evidence-generating analyses.
 As one of the foundational work-products of the OHDSI community, the OMOP CDM has a working group dedicated to its evolution supporting Real-World research use cases provided by OHDSI community members using Observational Data.
 The OMOP CDM is actively maintained, supported and available in the public domain under an Apache 2.0 license.